 John K. Lyons, JD, CPA, MBA

-John Lyons is an Officer in GSG’s tax department with over 34 years of experience in public accounting and tax services provided to corporations, partnerships and individuals.
+John Lyons is a Director in GSG’s tax department with over 34 years of experience in public accounting and tax services provided to corporations, partnerships and individuals.
 Formerly a Managing Director with Protiviti Inc., leading the company’s Tax Advisory Service practice, John joined GSG in December 2017.

 John specializes in domestic tax planning and strategies for corporations, partnerships and individual taxpayers.
 His expertise also includes tax strategies and planning for high net worth individuals, corporate taxation, tax strategies for businesses in reorganization, debt restructuring, and merger and acquisition tax planning.